Notice regarding the quality of machine translation

 However, an opposition to this opening can be formed by the academy rector, the mayor, the state representative in the department and the prosecutor of the Republic for various reasons.

-To go further Article L. 441-1 of the Education Code.
+For further information: Article L. 441-1 of the Education Code.

 The contents of the opening statement file